 "What to Expect" AI guides

 Nervous about a new meeting?
-Tap any meeting card and hit "What to Expect" for a warm, AI-generated guide tailored to that specific fellowship, format, and setting.
+Tap any meeting card and hit "What to Expect" for a warm, AI-generated guide written for that specific fellowship, format, and setting.
 It tells you what the room will feel like, whether you need to speak, and what to bring.
 It's the feature that turns "I'll go next week" into "I'll go today."

 Geolocation-powered search

 The Find Meetings modal lets users search by city or zip code, set a radius, and filter by day, fellowship, and format.
 Results come back with distance and a match-confidence score.
-Behind it, a separate Next.js aggregator crawls 237+ national sources into a unified Postgres database and serves a search API.
+A separate Next.js aggregator crawls 237+ national sources into a unified Postgres database for cross-fellowship coverage.

 iCal export and email delivery